mayamegret/mayamegret.github.io/_posts/2026-07-08-diving-tips.md

 Swimmer's ear is a very real risk for anyone spending a lot of time in the water, and divers are particularly susceptible.
 After every dive, rinse your ears with a few drops of freshwater or a 50/50 mixture of rubbing alcohol and white vinegar, or use an over-the-counter ear drying solution.
 The alcohol helps dry out the ear canal and the vinegar helps prevent bacterial growth.

-If you are experiencing persistent ear discomfort or pain, take it seriously and see a doctor before getting back in the water.
-Your ears are not worth rushing.

 In Mozambique, I got an ear infection that took me out of the water for 14 days and needed antibiotics to heal.
-It was unpleasant and a disappointment to be stuck on land for 2 weeks, but it was important to be fully healed before getting back in the water.
+It was so painful and a disappointment to be stuck on land for 2 weeks, but it was important to be fully healed before getting back in the water.

 ---